South Dakota Payday Frequency Laws 2021

 Like South Dakota, the majority of states have labor law regulations that require employers to pay employees on regularly scheduled paydays with a certain minimum frequency.

-South Dakota employers are required to pay most hourly employees via a regular payday at least weekly, biweekly, semimonthly or monthly.
+South Dakota employers are required to pay most hourly employees via a regular payday, scheduled at minimum monthly.

 Exemptions from Payday Laws